A new class of composite GBII regression models with varying threshold for modelling heavy-tailed data: Applications

 In order to investigating the in-sample and out-of-sample performance of the proposed ComGBII regression, Figure \ref{fig-splicing-class} shows empirical (red dots) vs. fitted (green dots) log-log plots of claim amounts for randomly selected four risk classes on the training data and testing data respectively.
-The estimated threshold $\hat{u}(\bm{x}_i)$ in the fitted ComGBII distribution is marked as a blue vertical line.
-The values of threshold across all individuals are between 1,085 (minimum) and 2,774,989 (maximum), which indicates that the proposed model gives a good model fit for the tail part above the varying threshold related to different observed risk features.
-It also reflects the policyholder heterogeneity among the upper tail part of claim amounts.
+The estimated threshold $\hat{u}(\bm{x}_i)$ in the fitted ComGBII distribution is marked as a blue vertical line. {The threshold values across all individuals range from 1,040 (minimum) to 2,146,521 (maximum).
+The empirical distributions in different risk classes are highly consistent with the fitted distributions above the threshold, which suggests that the ComGBII model performs well in both in-sample and out-of-sample scenarios.}

-Table \ref{tab-medical-predictive} compares the in-sample and out-of-sample forecast performance of the different models investigated on the predicted $\hat{Y}_{i,q}=\text{VaR}_q(Y_i;\bm{x}_i)$ for individual risk features $\bm{x}_i$ over the six quantile level $q$ with the rang $\left[0.2,0.8\right]$\footnote{ We use the estimated VaR measures over different quantile levels for prediction instead of estimated mean as the theoretical mean does not exist for all individuals in the medical insurance data set. }.
-We evaluate the mean squared error (MSE) for the competing models see \eqref{eq-mse1} and \eqref{eq-mse2} respectively, on the training data and testing data.
+Table \ref{tab-medical-predictive} compares the in-sample and out-of-sample forecast performance of the different models investigated on the predicted $\hat{y}_{i,q}(\bm{x}_i)=\text{VaR}_q(y_i;\bm{x}_i)$ for individual risk features $\bm{x}_i$ over the six quantile level $q$ with the rang $\left[0.2,0.8\right]$\footnote{ We use the estimated VaR measures over different quantile levels for prediction instead of estimated mean as the theoretical mean does not exist for all individuals in this data set. }.
+We evaluate the mean squared error (MSE) for the competing models, on the training data and testing data respectively, which is give by: